Updated May 25, 2023Sick African American man calling for medical help

 • Pale, gray, or blue-colored skin, lips, or nail beds, depending on skin tone

-We recommend you tell your employer if you test positive for COVID-19 and have been around other people at work.
-People who were around you will then know to get tested too.
+We recommend telling your employer if you test positive for Covid-19 and have been around other people at work.
+Those who were around you will know to get tested too.

-As of April 3, 2023, employers are not required to notify employees if there has been a work related exposure.
-See updates to Oregon OSHA rules for employers.
+As of April 3, 2023, employers are no longer required to notify employees of a work-related Covid-19 exposure.